 CVS is a prenatal test that helps you learn if a fetus has health problems.
-The test is most often done between weeks 9 and 11 of pregnancy.
+The test is most often done after 10 weeks of pregnancy.
 Discuss with your healthcare provider whether CVS is right for you.

 Should you have CVS?

 If the fetus has a higher than normal chance of birth defects or other problems, you may want to have this test.
 The following risk factors can increase chances of fetal health problems:

 How CVS is done

 The test can be done through your belly (transabdominal).
 Or it may be done through your cervix (transcervical).
 It is common to feel some cramping during and after the CVS test.

 The healthcare provider puts a needle through your belly (abdomen) and into the uterus.